hxrts/rumpsteak-aura/docs/08_examples.md

 ### Basic Protocols

-adder.rs: Simple addition service with client and server roles.
+The `adder.rs` example shows a simple addition service.
+It uses client and server roles.

-alternating_bit.rs: Alternating bit protocol for reliable message delivery.
+The `alternating_bit.rs` example implements the alternating bit protocol.
+This provides reliable message delivery.

-client_server_log.rs: Client-server interaction with logging.
+The `client_server_log.rs` example demonstrates client-server interaction.
+It includes logging functionality.

-ring.rs: Ring topology with sequential message passing.
+The `ring.rs` example shows ring topology.
+Messages pass sequentially through the ring.

 ### Advanced Protocols

-three_adder.rs: Three-party protocol with coordination.
+The `three_adder.rs` example shows a three-party protocol.
+It includes coordination logic.

-oauth.rs: OAuth authentication flow between client, authorization server, and resource server.
+The `oauth.rs` example implements OAuth authentication flow.
+It uses client, authorization server, and resource server roles.

-double_buffering.rs: Producer-consumer with double buffering.
+The `double_buffering.rs` example shows producer-consumer pattern.
+It uses double buffering for efficiency.

-elevator.rs: Multi-floor elevator control protocol.
+The `elevator.rs` example implements multi-floor elevator control.
+The protocol coordinates elevator movements.

-fft.rs: Distributed Fast Fourier Transform computation.
+The `fft.rs` example shows distributed Fast Fourier Transform.
+Computation is distributed across roles.

 ### Choice and Branching

-ring_choice.rs: Ring topology with choice points.
+The `ring_choice.rs` example shows ring topology with choice points.
+Roles make decisions at each node.

-choreography.rs: Protocol demonstrating choice constructs.
+The `choreography.rs` example demonstrates choice constructs.
+It shows branching patterns.

 ### WASM

-wasm-ping-pong: Browser-based ping-pong protocol.
+The `wasm-ping-pong` example runs in browsers.
+It shows browser-based ping-pong protocol.
 See examples/wasm-ping-pong/README.md for details.

-`RumpsteakEndpoint` supports either `register_channel` (SimpleChannel) or `register_session`.
-Use `RumpsteakSession::from_sink_stream` when an example needs to speak over WebSockets or other custom transports.
+`RumpsteakEndpoint` supports two patterns.
+Use `register_channel` for `SimpleChannel`.
+Use `register_session` for custom transports.
+Call `RumpsteakSession::from_sink_stream` for WebSockets or other transports.

 ## Common Patterns